php-repos/phpkg-documentations/customization.md

 ```
 Having this configuration ends up seeing a `rocket-check-runner` file from the main application
 linked to the `check-runner.php` file inside the package directory.
-Saeghe automatically will add the required code for autoloading used classes to your executables files.
+The required code for autoloading used classes gets added automatically to your executables files.

 ### Config packages-directory